Ciniod II

 Ciniod (Scottish Gaelic: Cináed) was king of the Picts, in modern Scotland, ruling circa 843.
+His name is given as Kineth in the king lists of the Pictish Chronicle.
 His family's claim may not have been uncontested, and it did not endure.
-According to the Pictish Chronicle, he was the son of Uurad (also Ferach, Ferech) and brother of king Drest.
+According to the Pictish Chronicle, he was the son of Uurad (also Ferach, Ferech) and brother of King Drest X.